grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/browser/_index.md

 ---
 title: 'browser'
-excerpt: 'An overview of the browser-level APIs from browser module.'
+description: 'An overview of the browser-level APIs from browser module.'
 weight: 01
 ---